BenJD1/method-scope-lab-online-web-pt-081219/README.md

   end
 end
 ```

 Go ahead and run the test for this method only by typing `rspec spec/catch_phrase_spec.rb` into your terminal in the directory of this lab.
 You should see the following error:

 ```ruby
 NameError:
        undefined local variable or method `phrase' for #<RSpec::ExampleGroups::CatchPhrase:0x007f87b9cf04c0>
 ```

 This error is occurring because the code inside the `#catch_phrase` method is trying to use the `phrase` variable **but** we defined this variable on line 5 of our test.
 In other words, this variable is being defined *outside of the method*.
 Our method doesn't have access to it! **It is out of scope.** Let's fix it!

 We need to pass `phrase` into our `#catch_phrase` as an argument.
 Let's do it:

 1. Re-define the `#catch_phrase` method to take in an argument of a phrase.
-1. Re-define the `#catch_phrase` method to take in an argument of a phrase.
 2. Change the test in `spec/catch_phrase_spec.rb` to match the following:

 ```ruby
 require "spec_helper"
 describe "#catch_phrase" do